-Deborah Edgar-Goeser, PhD, LMFT, author of the not yet published children’s picture book Quack, the Quirky Duck, provided this review of former literary agent Mark Malatesta.
+Deborah Edgar-Goeser, PhD, LMFT, author of the children’s picture book Quack, the Quirky Duck (not yet published), provided this review of former literary agent Mark Malatesta.
 Deborah worked with Mark to improve her book, platform, and pitch materials resulting in her being offered representation by literary agent Terrie Wolf.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Deborah.

 Mark Malatesta Review by Deborah Edgar-Goeser, PhD, LMFT

 Thank you for all your help.
 I just signed with Terrie Wolf at AKA Literary Management.
 I’m super grateful, Harvard didn’t teach me this!